demisto/content/Packs/Rapid7AppSec/Integrations/Rapid7AppSec/README.md

 ### app-sec-module-list

 ***
-List modules.
-If a module_id is given, the command will return the information about the wanted module.
-Mainly used to understand vulnerabilities outputs.
+List the modules.
+If a module_id is given, the command will return the information about the specific module.
+Mainly used to understand the vulnerability outputs.

 #### Base Command